 Results: How does the presenter measure results or outcomes?

-Objectivity: Does the presenter acknowledge any drawbacks or limitations to what he/she is recommending?
+Objectivity: Does the presenter acknowledge any drawbacks or limitations to what they are recommending?

 Bias: Does the presenter have any bias or conflicts of interest?
-Does he/she have anything to gain by convincing you to or not to do something?
+Do they have anything to gain by convincing you to or not to do something?

 Evidence: Is scientific evidence provided to support what the presenter is saying?